 Encouraging exercise in the hospital

-In collaboration with healthcare professionals from Medisch Centrum Leeuwarden (MCL), team 8D is developing an innovative “experience route” within the hospital.
-The aim is to encourage patients in the cardiology department at MCL to engage in more physical exercise.
-Many patients often underestimate their ability to exercise, yet appropriate physical activity can significantly enhance rehabilitation.
+In collaboration with healthcare professionals at Medisch Centrum Leeuwarden (MCL), team 8D is working on an innovative “experience route” in the hospital.
+The goal: to encourage patients in MCL’s cardiovascular unit to exercise more.
+Often patients underestimate what they can still do physically, while appropriate exercise can significantly enhance rehabilitation.

-The intervention will initially be piloted in the cardiology department, with plans to design the concept in a modular way, allowing for future adaptation to other departments or even other hospitals.
+The intervention will soon be implemented as a pilot in the cardiology department, with the intention of making the concept modular enough so that it can later be used in other departments – or in other hospitals.

 The challenge